Overview

 A cross-table field is a calculated field that uses fields from multiple logical tables.
 It does not belong to any single logical table and is categorized separately in the dataset.

-Calculating a cross-table field always involves multiple logical tables.
-The result depends on their join relationships, which are determined by the measures and dimensions in the query.
-Therefore, these fields can only be computed in a specific query context, making their detail-level data unavailable for preview.
+Cross-table field calculations always involve multiple logical tables, and the result depends on their join relationships as determined by the query's measures and dimensions.
+Because of this dependency, these fields can only be computed in a specific query context, and their detail-level data is unavailable for preview.

 Post-aggregation cross-table fields